- The Gibson Les Paul is one of the most legendary guitars ever.

 (Metal guitarists can check out our guide to the best passive pickups for metal.)

-Also, another useful feature is the hum-canceling feature, which was groundbreaking when they first came out in the ’50s.
+Also, another useful feature is the hum-cancelling feature, which was groundbreaking when they first came out in the ’50s.
 Equipped with Alnico II magnets, you can expect the best possible vintage and classic tone out of the SH-55 Seth Lover humbuckers.

 - The original design of PAF humbuckers.